andrewShillito/spring-security-demo/README.md

 **Dockerhub access is required for the default spring profiles**

+## Building the project

+Run `mvn clean install` from the root directory of the project or if you wish to skip tests then run `mvn clean install -DskipTests`.

 ## IntelliJ startup

 See existing run configurations defined in [.run](.run).
 These should be imported by intelliJ automatically. **SpringSecurityDemoApplication** is the default run config.
 It uses a local postgres container which is started automatically by spring-boot-docker-compose.